The Global Goals

 essenscia and its member companies are committed to create strong and inclusive partnerships with its stakeholders.
 The sector federation works closely together with the educational systems and is the frontrunner in promoting STEM education and dual learning whereby the industry provides internships to students. essenscia has long-standing partnerships with the science centres Sparkoh! and Technopolis to popularise sciences and technologies to youngsters.

 In its activities essenscia is calling for a balanced approach whereby in the decision process social and economic aspects are considered next to environmental impacts.
 As the first sector association in Europe, essenscia launched its sectoral sustainability report already in 2009 to promote and communicate about the uptake of sustainability in the sector.

 essenscia is one of the founding partners of the public private partnership Circular Flanders, engaging in circular economy.
+We now are engaged in co-leading together with the Flemish Public Waste Agency OVAM a workagenda on circular plastics and chemicals.
 It is also the founding father of cluster organisations Catalisti and GreenWin to support open innovation in sustainable chemistry and plastics by fostering collaboration between small, medium-sized and big companies, universities, research centres and governmental organisations.

 One of the engagements of the voluntary worldwide Responsible Care initiative is capacity building through corporate leadership, through influencing business partners and through engaging with stakeholders and the community.
 ICCA, the International Council of Chemical Associations continuously engages in capacity building in Africa.
 With its VLARIP and WALRIP workshops, winner of the European Responsible Care Award in 2018, essenscia facilitates the cross-sectoral exchange of best practices in the safe use of chemicals, both by employees and consumers.